HirokiSakai/RobotSystem/README.md

 Device driver for RaspberryPi

 ## Description
-Tha device driver is included here.
+A device driver for lighting LED with RaspberryPi.
 Connect a led to GPIO25.

 ## Reference